openobserve/openobserve-otel-collector/README.md

-# zinclabs-otel-collector
+# openObserve otel-collector

-This is the Zinc Labs otel-collector distribution that allows capturing logs, metrics and traces from most common sources.
+This is the OpenObserve otel-collector distribution that allows capturing logs, metrics and traces from most common sources.

 It allows you to captures both logs and metrics from multiple sources and allows to process and route logs, metrics and traces.